The Hom-Yang-Baxter equation and Hom-Lie algebras: Introduction

+This generalizes the usual braid group representations associated to $R$-matrices, as discussed, for example, in \cite[X.6.2]{kassel}.

 From the discussion above, it is reasonable to say that it is an important task to construct solutions of the HYBE.
 Several classes of solutions of the HYBE were constructed in \cite{yau5}.
-In the rest of this section, we describe a few more classes of such solutions.
-Proofs will be given in later sections.
+The purpose of this paper is to construct several more interesting classes of such solutions.

+The rest of this paper is organized as follows.
+In the next section, we construct solutions of the HYBE from $R$-matrices.
+As examples, we apply this result to the $R$-matrices on the simple two-dimensional $U_q(\fsl(2))$-module and their higher dimensional analogues.
+In section \ref{sec:HL}, we construct classes of solutions of the HYBE from multiplicative Hom-Lie algebras.
+In particular, we compute all the Lie algebra morphisms on the Heisenberg algebra, the $(1+1)$-Poincar\'{e} algebra, and $\fsl(2)$, and describe their associated solutions of the HYBE.
+In section \ref{sec:YD}, we construct solutions of the HYBE from morphisms on Yetter-Drinfel'd modules.
+In section \ref{sec:Vn}, starting from an arbitrary solution of the HYBE, we construct an infinite sequence of new solutions of the HYBE using the Iwahori map and a result from \cite{yau5}.